Nikita-Skliarov/token-sale-telegram-bot/README.md

     ```

 3. **Set Up Environment Variables:**
-    - Create a `.env` file in the project root directory.
     - Add the necessary environment variables such as API keys and channel lists (see [Tutorial: Creating a Telegram Bot](#tutorial-creating-a-telegram-bot)).

 4. **Run the Bot:**